 Another factor to consider is deferred maintenance on your home.
 If you have been putting off making some of those minor repairs and, especially exterior, upkeep around the house, addressing those issues prior to marketing your home for sale is certainly a good idea.
 Items of concern can be anything from freshening the flower beds with mulch to repairing wood rot on the front door surround, but almost anything you work on up front can make a difference in the monetary returns when you sell.

 Once your home is under contract, one of the first steps will be that home inspection I referred to earlier.
 This is the purchaser’s responsibility and, while not mandatory, will almost always be the first step in proceeding towards closing.
 Discoveries from inspections can include such things as elevated moisture, termite damage, or items related to the systems and structure of the home, including heating and air conditioning, roofing, and appliances to be conveyed with the sale.
-While some homeowners might prefer their home be inspected prior to going on the market so that they might uncover and remedy any necessary repairs, it is more common to wait until the buyer is secured and the inspection period begins.
+While some homeowners might prefer their home be inspected prior to going on the market so that they might uncover and remedy any necessary repairs, it is more common to wait until the buyer is secured and the inspection period (known more commonly as the "Due Diligence period") begins.

 The other main contingencies that will come into play, unless a cash sale is obtained, include the financial aspects of a home purchase.
 This will also include the lender ordered appraisal of the property.
-The lender will also order a title search be performed by the closing attorney/title company.
+The lender will also order a title search be performed by the closing attorney (required in South Carolina)/title company (more common in other states).
 Providing a clear title to the purchaser will be necessary for the transaction to proceed to close.
 These final steps can take anywhere from as little as ten days to as many as 60 or more depending on the lender, but the average number of days from contract to closing will typically run around 30-45 days.

 “Every market is different, call a REALTOR® today.”